cslee159/OptimalGeneNMF/README.md

 *H.matrix.tsv* is profile of signatures. *W.matrix.tsv* presents definition of signatures. *W.matrix.r1.tsv* is a scaled (row sum to 1) matrix of *W.matrix.tsv*.

+## Citing NMFOptiGene
+~~If you use NMFOptiGene for published work, please cite our paper~~
+(Publishing of NMFOptiGene is in progress.)